cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 The `PopulationGroup` class is defined in a turtle file, [earlyIrishRelationships.ttl](https://github.com/cyocum/irish-gen/blob/master/earlyIrishRelationship.ttl).
-One of the more notible features of OWL is that it can be defined in the same RDF structures that the data is itself encoded in.
+One of the more notable features of OWL is that it can be defined in the same RDF structures that the data is itself encoded in.
 To define `PopulationGroup` as an [OWL Class](https://www.w3.org/TR/2012/REC-owl2-primer-20121211/#Classes_and_Instances)